Mr. Le Quang Tu Do shared information at the press conference - Photo: TRAN HUAN

 There is also a subjective reason.
 That is, the process of restricting the images and activities of artists and celebrities who violate the law has not been institutionalized into law.

-Therefore, when issuing this set of procedures to limit images, we call for the voluntary spirit of press agencies.
+Therefore, when issuing this set of procedures to limit images, we call on the voluntary spirit of press agencies.
 Press agencies can do it or not.
-We want to institutionalize this procedure into legal regulations to make it more firm," said Mr. Tu Do.
+We want to institutionalize this procedure into legal regulations to make it more certain,” said Mr. Tu Do.

-In the short term, it can be made into a decision of the Prime Minister.
-In the long term, it can be proposed to be included in Decree 144 on performing arts activities, which is being proposed to be amended next year.
+For now, it can be made into a decision of the Prime Minister.
+Further, it can be proposed to be included in Decree 144 on performing arts activities, which is being proposed to be amended next year.

-As soon as possible, the Ministry of Culture, Sports and Tourism will meet with the Central Propaganda and Mass Mobilization Commission to discuss a pilot program to restrict this image.
+As soon as possible, the Ministry of Culture, Sports and Tourism will meet with the Central Propaganda and Mass Mobilization Commission to discuss piloting the restriction of this image.

 6 months removed 30,000 fake accounts